Gender Equality and Politics - POS395/POS695 Fall 2025

 Sep 10

 Description: Clarifying the concepts and changing perspectives on "gender", "equality" and "politics".
-Reading: Waylen – 731-751 Assignments: Insert the title, research question, and citations of two articles relevant to your topic directly into the online document „Presentation Guidelines “. |
+Reading: Waylen – 731-751 Assignments: Search for appropriate research sources. |

 3. Feminisms & intersectionality